-Never before published in the UK: a gripping, masterful alternative history thriller from the author of the Bernie Gunther novels
+Never before published in ANZ: a gripping, masterful alternative history thriller from the author of the Bernie Gunther novels

 A gripping alternative history thriller set in the Second World War, from the internationally acclaimed and bestselling author of the Bernie Gunther novels.